June-Skeeter/Module2_GEOS270_2021W1/docs/Application.md

 * Learn about the Map CRS and "project on the fly"
 * Change a layer's projection
 * Investigate the impacts of CRS on analysis
+* Set the scale of your map
+* Display maps side by side